UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 ### `npm start` starts the react scripts

 cd into the frontend folder and type 'npm start'.
 This starts the react scripts and runs the app in development mode.
-The server runs on port 3001.
 React defaults to port 3000.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm test` starts the test scripts